Creating Custom Content in WordPress: Taxonomies and Fields

-- CustomPress gives you an interface for creating custom post types, taxonomies and custom fields and is very user-friendly.
+- CustomPress gives you an interface for creating custom post types, taxonomies, and custom fields and is very user-friendly.
 If you want to create multiple types of custom content, this saves you installing more than one plugin.

 - Custom Post Type UI is the most popular free plugin for adding custom post types and taxonomies on the WordPress plugin repository.
 It lets you add post types and taxonomies, but not custom fields.
-The interface isn’t quite as user-friendly as with CustomPress, with more technical terminology for you to get your head round, but it does make the process easier.
+The interface isn’t quite as user-friendly as with CustomPress, with more technical terminology for you to get your head around, but it does make the process easier.

 If you want to know more about plugins to help you create custom content, see our review of the best CMS plugins.

 But if you’re confident enough to code your own custom taxonomies, here’s how you do it.